-- w If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of (two) hours.
+w If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be

+- adjourned to another meeting. - x A meeting shall not exceed a period of two hours.

-4. COMMITTEES SUB-COMMITTEES AND WORKING GROUPS
+4. COMMITTEES AND WORKING GROUPS

-- a Unless the Council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer (one) day before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the standing committee to appoint chairman of that standing committee. - vii. shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three;
+- a Unless the Council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer one day before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the chair of the standing committee; - vii. shall permit a committee other than a standing committee, to appoint its own chair at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - ix. shall determine if the public may participate at a meeting of a committee;

-- ix. shall determine if the public may participate at a meeting of a committee; - x. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; (N.B.LPC resolution passed 15th Dec 14 & further \LPC resolution passed 11th Dec 17) "Press & public should be permitted to attend sub committee meetings and these meetings should come under the jurisdiction of Committee.
-Therefore Sub Committee meetings, except for working sub committee for Fete Event, will be held in a public building and will be subject to the same rules and regulations as committee meetings". - xi. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; (see item 4dx) - xii. may dissolve a committee or a sub-committee. - e In furtherance of its objectives the Council or a Committee may appoint working groups. - f The members of a working group may include non-councillors unless the group's activities relate to regulation and control of the Council's finances - g The Council or relevant committee: - i. shall approve a group's terms of reference; - ii. shall permit a group to determine the times and places for its meetings - iii. shall confirm the appointment of group members; - iv. shall permit the group to appoint a chairman, such appointment being subject to ratification by the Council or relevant Committee; - v. may dissolve a working group. - h For the avoidance of doubt, a working group is not empowered to make decisions in the Council's name.
+- x. shall determine if the public and press are permitted to attend the meetings of a sub-committee or working group and also the advance public notice requirements, if any, required for the meetings of a sub-committee or working group. - xi. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - xii. may dissolve a committee or a sub-committee. - e In furtherance of its objectives the Council or a Committee may appoint working groups. - f The members of a working group may include non-councillors unless the group's activities relate to regulation and control of the Council's finances - g The Council or relevant committee: - i. shall approve a group's terms of reference; - ii. shall permit a group to determine the times and places for its meetings - iii. shall confirm the appointment of group members; - iv. shall permit the group to appoint a chairman, such appointment being subject to ratification by the Council or relevant Committee; - v. may dissolve a working group. - For the avoidance of doubt, a working group is not empowered to make decisions in the Council's name.
 Any matter requiring such a decision must be submitted to the Full Council or relevant Committee for consideration.